 What are the benefits of a stock management strategy in a multi-echelon supply chain?

-Many store concepts back in 2018 were focused on downsizing, including Ikea, Barnes & Noble and Nike, who opened or announced launching small store formats.
+Many store concepts back in 2018 were focused on downsizing, including Ikea, Barnes & Noble and Nike, which opened or announced launching small store formats.

 Most of the new formats of trade enterprises do not have storage facilities, and their entire current stock of goods is displayed on the floor.
 Due to these conditions, deliveries of goods to stores must be frequent and regular, goods must be sorted into small packages and be ready for sale.
 Unfortunately, not all suppliers can satisfy these needs.